azizcruz/airport_api/README.md

 # Prerequists

-Make sure that `docker` and `docker-compose` is installed in your system.
+Make sure that `docker` and `docker-compose` are installed in your system.